 Basics of Hybrid Loans

 Hybrid loans come in various forms, but they are most popular for home loans.
-They are a “hybrid” (or mixture) of fixed-rate loans and adjustable-rate mortgages (ARMs)—so you get some of the benefits of each type of loan.
+This type of loan is a “hybrid” (or mixture) of fixed-rate loans and adjustable-rate mortgages (ARMs)—so you get some of the benefits of each type of loan.

 The primary benefit of fixed-rate loans is that they are predictable.
 Your lender will give you a set interest rate that won't change, no matter how long you plan on taking to pay off the debt.
 That gives you stability when budgeting since you always know what your monthly payments will be.
-A hybrid loan provides that stability for up to 10 years before the adjustments begin.
+A hybrid loan provides that stability for up to 10 years, depending on the lender, before the adjustments begin.

 Adjustable-rate loans typically start with lower interest rates, which makes them appealing.
 Those lower rates result in lower monthly payments.
 However, if interest rates rise (as measured by an index), the interest rate on your loan will rise as well.
 Higher interest rates will hike your monthly payments, and if you don't have the cash to cover the higher payments, then you could start falling behind on payments.

 That lower starting rate comes with some risk, but hybrid loans can make sense in the right situation.

 If you plan to move or refinance within just a few years, you can take advantage of a lower rate and get out of the loan before adjustments begin.
 This strategy can backfire if plans change and you decide to keep the loan for longer than you originally intended.

 You can reduce your risk by making significant additional payments that go well beyond your required monthly payment.
 If you anticipate having enough income to quickly pay down your loan balance, you may be able to pay off the loan before adjustments kick in.
 Even if you can't pay it all off before adjustments begin, a significantly lower balance will help offset higher rates.